aceunlonely/ggenerator/doc/uiddata.md

 ## how it work
 uiddata engine will render uiddata.json and run uiddata.js uiddata.json: ??? will need your input
-    1. ue(uiddata engine) will ask you like 'pliz input your name:'
+    1. ue(uiddata engine) will ask you like
+        'pliz input your name: string 这里填写你的名字
+         name : (rue)'
     2. you can input like(choose one)
         a.    (string)apporoad
         b.    (number)100